Learning-to-Defer with Expert-Conditional Advice

 The first part of the proof shows that $g_{\mathrm{adv}}(x)\le g_{\mathrm{def}}(x)$ for $\mathbb{P}_X$-a.e.\ $x$.
 Equivalently, the gap

 is nonnegative for $\mathbb{P}_X$-a.e.\ $x$.
 Equality in \eqref{eq:richer},

 is therefore equivalent to $\mathbb{E}[h(X)]=0$.
 Since $h(X)\ge 0$ almost surely, this happens if and only if

-This is exactly the condition stated in the lemma.
 Advice may improve some non-selected experts without changing the Bayes risk.
-What matters is whether it lowers the \emph{smallest} conditional cost available at $x$ on a set of positive $\mathbb{P}_X$-measure. \end{proof}
+What matters is whether it lowers the \emph{smallest} conditional cost available at $x$ on a set of positive $\mathbb{P}_X$-measure. \end{remark}

 \begin{example}[Lemma~\ref{lem:richer} on the running table] Return to Example~\ref{ex:running_proofs}.
 The conditional cost table is